lemlac/mulem/docs/reference.md

     print("{e}")
 ```

-Pattern matching works in the `except` clause like in `case`.
+Pattern matching works in the `except` clause like in `match` / `is`.
 If a pattern is missing, the exception is raised to the next block above it.
 The type of exception in the last `except e then` block is all the possible exceptions minus the caught exceptions.

 ```
 try: